The LinkedIn bombing culture – Why mass mailings don’t work

 Contractors are often presented with or promised a senior developer and then have all the work done by a junior.

-In particularly blatant cases, orders are even sub-outsourced to other providers, with information often being lost along the multi-level communication channels, meaning that a loss of quality is inevitable.
+In particularly blatant cases, orders are even sub-outsourced to other providers, with information often being lost along the multi-level communication channels, meaning that a loss of quality is inevitable. - Damage to the entire industry: Unfortunately, these untargeted and therefore often completely misguided mass mailings, which often contain offers with dumping prices, damage the entire industry.

-As IT outsourcing providers, we often experience this ourselves because potential customers with whom we come into contact have had bad experiences, for example with the above-mentioned mass mailings or with quality problems caused by unprofessional IT outsourcing.
+As IT outsourcing providers, we often experience this ourselves because potential customers with whom we come into contact have had bad experiences, for example with the above-mentioned mass mailings or with quality problems caused by unprofessional IT outsourcing. - Ineffectiveness: Let’s be honest: there would be no mass mailings if there wasn’t a certain success rate.

 For example, you can read about one response for every 200 emails.